qjebbs/vscode-plantuml/README.md

 ## Features

-- Preview and auto update
+- Preview and auto update.
 - Export diagram at cursor, or diagrams in current file or whole workspace.
-- Concurrent export
+- Concurrent export.
+- Generate compressed URLs.
 - New syntax file, support all diagram types.
 - Snippets for activity diagrams and `Eggs`.